codeyumx/VRCVideoCacherPlus/README.md

 - Watch history with stats tracking intelligently saves cache space, keeping your favorite videos
 - "Download Now" button on queued items — immediately starts downloading a specific item, skipping the idle-wait delay
 - Video titles shown in the download queue

+#### Linux
+Currently untested, but published in releases if you want to try it out.

 ---